wangzheng422/simple-site/README.md

 ![localhost](https://user-images.githubusercontent.com/1110569/193900809-922f3c56-a6b6-4de3-bfac-310e70f98f94.png)

-# Deploying the project as a Linux container image
+# Deploying and running the project as a Linux container

 Navigate to the source code directory in a terminal window.